BartoszTajak/Oto_Dom/README.md

 ## House Price Prediction

-The main goal of the application is to predict the cost of flats according to entered data by users and data scraped from the website www.OtoDom.pl.
+The primary objective of the application is to estimate the prices of apartments based on user input and data obtained through web scraping. \
-In order to get the best results program creates a 6 regression model which compares and extracts the model with the smallest error.
+To achieve optimal accuracy, the program generates six regression models and selects the one with the smallest error.

 ## Models used in the program:
 1. Linear Regression